linpol/linpol/README.md

 are happy that this has occured, the tunnelling matrix element is found from the converged results ($\beta \hbar$ = 80,000 and $N$ = 4,096).

-## Scripts to help with the creation of such tables.
+## Scripts to help with the creation of convergence tables.
-In his master thesis Michael F. Herbst wrote a bunch of shell scripts which aid with setting up the calculations neccessary for creating such tables.
+In his master thesis Michael Herbst wrote a bunch of shell scripts which aid with setting up the calculations neccessary for creating such tables.
 For easy tab completion these files all start with a ``0``.
 Help and a much more detailed description of there functionality is available by providing the ``-h``